novakele/novakele.github.io/docs/kbaas/oneliners.md

 ## Start WebDAV client on Windows
-If the WebClient service is set to manual (auto), it can be started by trying to browse a UNC path with an @<port>.
+If the WebClient service is set to manual (auto), it can be started by trying to browse a UNC path with an @1-65535.

 ```powershell
 get-service -name webclient | select -property Name,Status,StartType
 ```